Hialeah Gardens, Florida: History

 The municipality sprouted from humble beginnings at Walter C. Ohlerts Tourist Camp.
 By way of 26 unanimous votes, the town of Hialeah Gardens achieved incorporation in December 1948.

 In February 1949, Hialeah Gardens adopted its first building code, its first traffic ordinance, and the first laws regarding hunting.
 Hialeah Gardens served mainly as a rural community in which one of its main industries was raising horses.
 This existed until 1968 when the city adopted an aggressive land use and zoning master plan to lead the growth of the city.
 Only a small number of small businesses existed along the Okeechobee Road corridor.
 The city's close proximity to major roadways, such as Okeechobee Road (U.S. Route 27 / State Road 25) and the Palmetto Expressway (State Road 826), provided the opportunity for Hialeah Gardens to become one of the fastest growing municipalities in the county.

 Geography

-Hialeah Gardens is located northwest of downtown Miami at (25.878342, –80.348072).
+Hialeah Gardens is located northwest of downtown Miami.
 It is bordered to the north and east by the city of Hialeah and to the southwest by the town of Medley.
 U.S. Route 27 (Okeechobee Road) runs along the border with Medley, leading southeast 10 mi to its southern terminus at U.S. Route 1 in eastern Miami, and northwest 22 mi to Interstate 75 at the former Andytown.

 According to the United States Census Bureau, Hialeah has a total area of 3.67 sqmi.
 3.22 sqmi of it are land, and 0.45 sqmi of it (12.21%) are water.